brianscan14/FE-1st-Milestone-Project/README.md

 ##### Portfolio:

-This page is laid out as a standard ‘shop’ page would be, with a filter on the left and items for sale on the right.
-When on mobile these filter options become a modal button in order to not take up screen room when un-clicked.
+This page is laid out as a standard ‘shop’ page would be, with a filter with collapsing sections on the left and items for sale on the right.
+When on mobile these filter options become a modal button in order to not take up screen room.
 The column widths are from bootstrap, 3 on a larger page and 6 on smaller screens.

 The quick view comes on when hovered and will open an image in a fancybox window so that they can swift through the photos.
-This is desired as the user can see the whole thing as opposed to it being stretched or squashed on a smaller screen.
-Items also have a shadow around them when hovered which will allow the user to see which one they are on even more.
+This is desired as the user can see the whole image as opposed to it being stretched or squashed on a smaller screen.
+Items also have a shadow around them when hovered which will allow the user even more to see which one they are on.

 ##### Contact:

 The contact page is a standard form which you need to fill in to send an email to the page owner.
-An email must be entered properly on this form and required was added to the name and text sections also to ensure the form is filled out correctly.
+An email must be entered properly on this form and required was added to the email, name and text sections also to ensure the form is filled out correctly.
 A nice shadow feature keeping with the colour scheme is also utilised.

 ### **Features left to implement**